kuroro0/Monitori_01/README.md

 NOTE: CPU usage is calculated by total time spent in running state in 2 seconds.

-Also to be noted the rules are a sort of linked list, which are arranged accoring to priority.
+Also to be noted the rules are a sort of linked list, which are arranged according to priority.

-There are a several other details, I am too lazy to include.

-THIS IS DONE IN VIEW OF MY FINALY YEAR PROJECT(19BCE1344)
+THIS IS DONE IN VIEW OF MY FINAL YEAR PROJECT(19BCE1344)